qlik-oss/core-website/docs/tutorials/hello-engine.md

 This example shows how to get QIX Engine running in a Docker container on the local machine and how to set up simple communication with it.

-[enigma.js](https://github.com/qlik-oss/enigma.js) is used to communicate with QIX Engine through its websocket API.
+[enigma.js](https://github.com/qlik-oss/enigma.js) is used to communicate with QIX Engine through its JSON-RPC over websocket API.
 It is recommended to use enigma.js when building custom solutions on Frontira and QIX Engine.

 ## GitHub Repository